ElementsProject/lightning/doc/PLUGINS.md

 lightningd --plugin=/path/to/plugin1 --plugin=path/to/plugin2
 ```

-`lightningd` will run your plugins from the `--lightning-dir`/networkname, then
+`lightningd` will run your plugins from the `--lightning-dir`/networkname
+as working directory and env variables "LIGHTNINGD_PLUGIN" and "LIGHTNINGD_VERSION" set, then
 will write JSON-RPC requests to the plugin's `stdin` and
 will read replies from its `stdout`.
 To initialize the plugin two RPC
 methods are required: